-which can verified by directly substituting $\hat T_t$ with its definition in Eq.~\eqref{eq:reverseBayes}.
+which can verified by directly substituting $\hat T_t$ with its definition in Eq.~\eqref{eq:reverseBayes}, and proves the first statement of Theorem~\ref{theo:recovery_fisher}, by direct comparison of Eq.~\eqref{eq:identities} with~\eqref{eq:scalar_retro}.
 One can read from these equalities the following two facts: first, $\hat T_t$ can be used to put in relation the Fisher information at time $0$ and at time $t$; secondly, $\hat T_tT_t$ is self-adjoint with respect to $\left\langle\bullet,\bullet\right\rangle_{\ppi}$.
 This allows to rewrite Eq.~\eqref{eq:dt_backflow} as